tpwres/teczki-polskiego-wrestlingu/content/o/dfw.md

 2 = { path = "mjt1-pas-dfw.jpg", caption = "A fan holding the DFW Championship belt at [PPW Mistrz Jest Tylko Jeden](@/e/2022-03-12-ppw-mistrz-jest-tylko-jeden.md)"}
 +++

+Dream Factory Wrestling was a wrestling organization from Toruń.
+Considered by some on the forums to be just another backyard, nevertheless they managed to hold multiple showcases and events in 2016, before fizzling out at the end of 2017.
+Some of their wrestlers continued to appear on the Polish scene, mainly by joining [Maniac Zone Wrestling](@/o/mzw.md).

+During their existence, DFW wrestlers [Charlie](@/w/madman-charlie.md) and [Direk](@/w/direk.md) appeared on [PpW's](@/o/ppw.md) early events in 2016.
+Conversely, [Rob Scaffold](@/w/rob-scaffold.md), [Cade Bruce](@/w/mister-z.md) competed for DFW a number of times.
+After 2019, with DFW defunct, Charlie and Direk also appeared several times for the new, more professional PpW.
+This is an early and rare example of the Polish wrestling scene cooperating between organizations.

 ### References

 * [DFW's YouTube channel](https://www.youtube.com/@DreamFactoryWrestling)